louis-quatorze/SambaScribe/README.md

 ## Current Status

-⚠️ **Known Issue**: When uploading PDF files, the server successfully processes them, but the AI analysis results do not display in the UI.
-See [KNOWN_ISSUES.md](./KNOWN_ISSUES.md) for details and next steps for developers.
+✅ **Fully Functional**: The application now correctly uploads PDF files, processes them with AI, and displays analysis results in the UI.

 ## Features